-The 2011A-2 Bonds will be dated the date of delivery.
-Interest on the 2011A-2 Bonds will be calculated on a 30/360 day basis and will be payable semiannually on June 1 and December 1, commencing June 1, 2012.
-The 2011A-2 Bonds will be issued only as fully registered bonds in book entry form payable to a nominee of The Depository Trust Company, New York, New York ("DTC"), as securities depository for the 2011A-2 Bonds.
-Reference is made to the Preliminary Official Statement, as defined herein, for the applicable provisions relating to the transfer of beneficial ownership, manner of redemption, the responsibilities of DTC participants and the right of the Treasury Board to discontinue the book entry only system.
+The 2011A Bonds will be dated the date of their original issuance and delivery (the "Dated Date").
+Interest on the 2011A Bonds from the Dated Date will be calculated on a 30/360 day basis and will be payable semiannually on February 1 and August 1, commencing August 1, 2012.
+The 2011A Bonds will be issued only as fully registered bonds in book entry form, payable to a nominee of The Depository Trust Company, New York, New York ("DTC"), as securities depository for the 2011A Bonds.
+Reference is made to the Preliminary Official Statement relating to the 2011A Bonds for the applicable provisions relating to the transfer of beneficial ownership, manner of redemption, the responsibilities of DTC participants and the right of the Authority to discontinue the book entry only system.